 Angioedema is characterized by one or more areas of well-demarcated, non-pitting edema of deep subcutaneous tissues.
 Although known primarily to involve the face and intra-oral area, it can also involve the genitals, distal extremities, and intraabdominal gastrointestinal mucosa.
 Immediate identification of angioedema is of the utmost importance due to the potential for rapid development and progression of life-threatening airway compromise due to either intraoral and/or laryngeal edema.

 There are several etiologies of angioedema, most notably angiotensin-converting enzyme inhibitor (ACEI) use.
-With tens of millions of people taking ACEIs, the incidence ACEI angioedema is rising.
+With tens of millions of people taking ACEIs, the incidence of ACEI angioedema is rising.
 African Americans are at a much higher risk for ACEI angioedema, possibly due to lower endogenous bradykinin and increased sensitivity to ACEI-mediated increases in bradykinin.

 Other etiologies include IgE-mediated allergic reactions (such as to food, drug, or environmental triggers), nonsteroidal anti-inflammatory drug (NSAID) use (including aspirin), and chemically-induced histamine release (most commonly opiates, highly cationic antibiotics, and muscle relaxants).
 A less common cause is hereditary angioedema (HAE) and acquired angioedema (AAE), both caused by a C1-inhibitor (C1-INH) deficiency.